 Each year Melbourne Girls Grammar awards Boarding Scholarships based on academic merit to rural and regional students for entry into Year 9.

-Applications for boarding scholarships for 2022 are now open.
-Apply by providing your details below.
+Applications for boarding scholarships for 2022 are now closed.

 We are proud to offer boarding bursaries to rural students entering Years 7-12 who would not ordinarily have the opportunity to attend the School.
 These are means-tested and provide the financial support to help families transition their daughter from life in the country to living in on-campus accommodation in inner Melbourne.

 Applications for boarding bursaries for 2022 are open.